-- 1. Roll Call: Roll call was taken with four council members present.
-Absent was Michael Perkins - 2.
-To consider approving the minutes of the January 22nd, 2025, meeting: It was moved by Bob Nutting and seconded by David Groder and voted 4-0 to accept the minutes from the January 22, 2025 meeting.
+- 1. Roll Call: Roll call was taken and four council members were present.
+Absent Mike Perkins. - 2.
+To consider approving the minutes of the February 12th, 2025, meeting: It was moved by Robert Nutting and seconded by David Groder and voted 4-0 to accept the minutes of the February 12th, 2025 meeting.